Iliyan0411/Operating-systems/README.md

-C and Shell programs from OS course
+Simple C and Shell programs from OS course